 Finding the Best Refinance Mortgage Rates

 With hundreds of different websites and companies offering to process your mortgage refinance, finding the right one can be tricky.
-I’ve listed three sites below that everyone should always check before refinancing, as these lenders always seem to be on top in terms of consumer satisfaction.
+I’ve listed several sites below that everyone should always check before refinancing, as these lenders always seem to be on top in terms of consumer satisfaction.

 CapWest Mortgage – Earlier this month, we decided to take a look at CapWest Mortgage and found them to be a very solid mortgage lender.
 CapWest is a subsidy of Farmers Bank and Trust and looking at their current mortgage rates, it’s easy to see why they’ve been around more than 100 years.
 Whether your looking for a 30-year, 15-year, ARM or any other type of mortgage, be sure to check out the rates CapWest are offering.